-Soil in the EU began to be the subject of policy nearly 40 years ago, often implicitly integrated into various policy instruments over the past decades (Heuser et al., 2022; Ronchi et al., 2019).
-The timeline below (figure 1) shows the different type of policy instruments that concern soil governance at EU level.
-Soils are not mentioned in the timespan between 1992 and 2002.
-Therefore, for graphical purposes, this decade was represented as a striped rectangle.
-As can be observed, the integration of soils into various policy instruments increases in the latter part of the timeline, particularly with the introduction of the Green Deal.
-During 2021 and 2022, these policies delivered several strategies aimed at protecting, conserving, and enhancing the EU's natural capital, as well as safeguarding the health and well-being of citizens from environment-related risks and impacts.
-The Soil Health Strategy to 2030 (COM 2021/699) outlines objectives that address various policy sectors, including agriculture, forestry, and urbanization.
-These objectives include reducing nutrient losses and pesticide use, as well as lowering emissions from land use, land use change, and the forestry sector (LULUCF).
-Additionally, the strategy covers broader aspects of natural and environmental management, such as combating desertification, restoring degraded carbon-rich ecosystems, improving water quality, and remediating contaminated sites.
+Soil in the EU started to be subject of policy almost 40 years ago, often implicitly integrated in different policy instruments during the past decades (Heuser et al., 2022; Ronchi et al., 2019).
+The timeline below (Figure 1) shows the different types of policy instruments that concern soil governance at EU level.
+Soils don't figure in the timespan between 1992 and 2002, thus for graphical purposes the decade was represented as a striped rectangle.
+As can be observed, integration of soils into several policy instruments increases in the latter part of the timeline, marked by the Green Deal set of policies, that during 2021 and 2022 delivered several strategies aiming to protect, conserve and enhance EU's natural capital, and safeguard the health and well-being of citizens from environment-related risks and impacts.
+The Soil Health strategy to 2030 (COM 2021/699) listed objectives that address different policy sectors including agriculture, forestry and urbanization, i.e. to reduce losses of nutrients and use of pesticides, to reduce emissions from land use and land use change and forestry sector (LULUCF); and more broadly natural and environmental management, i.e. to combat desertification, restore degraded carbon rich ecosystems; to improve status of water quality; to remediate contaminated sites).

-In the upcoming paragraph some key findings on the conceptual integration of soil health across different policy sectors will be presented (for a complete graphical overview please see Appendix I).
+In the upcoming paragraph some key findings on conceptual integration of soil health across different policy sectors will be presented, for a complete graphical overview please see Appendix I.